If you are experiencing a life-threatening emergency, dial 911.

 All students, regardless of age, with chronic medical conditions (e.g., allergies, seizures, diabetes, high blood pressure) are recommended to have a medical history on file with UHS that documents any pertinent information and medical examinations related to any physical/mental disability and or significant medical conditions which could impact their academic performance or medical care in an emergency.

-By DC Immunization Law and the University, it is mandatory for all students enrolled for classes at the University and Community College to be immunized prior to starting classes.
-Students must show proof of immunization against diphtheria, tetanus, measles, mumps, rubella, hepatitis B, and varicella (chicken pox), and meningitis.
+By DC Immunization Law and university policy, it is mandatory for all students enrolled for classes at the university and Community College to be immunized prior to starting classes.
+Students must show proof of immunization against diphtheria, tetanus, measles, mumps, rubella, hepatitis B, and varicella (chickenpox), and meningitis.
 Students under the age of 18 must also show proof for polio immunization.
-Once you receive your letter of acceptance from the University, you should obtain your immunization records from your previous school, primary care provide, military or local health department then present it to UHS (not the Office of Admissions) on or before the day you come to register for classes.
+Once you receive your letter of acceptance from the university, you should obtain your immunization records from your previous school, primary care providers, military, or local health department then present it to UHS (not the Office of Admissions) on or before the day you come to register for classes.
 Health professions students preparing for clinical rotations are required to show proof of immunization and free of other specific communicable diseases.